Piano, Harpsichord & Fortepiano

 Conductors & Harpsichord

-As conductor, Peter has a passion for exploring and championing neglected music from the Baroque era.
+As conductor, Peter has a particular passion for exploring and championing neglected music from the Baroque era.
 Recent projects funded by The Arts Council (Ireland) and Creative Scotland involved recreating and staging live performances of choral and symphonic music from eighteenth-century Dublin and Edinburgh.
 This led to his award-winning disc ‘Edinburgh 1742’ for Linn Records and his 2017 reconstruction of the ‘Irish State Musick’ in its original venue of Dublin Castle.